-The Resilient Terrorist: How Criminal Diversification Impacts the Longevity, Durability, and Target Selection of Terrorist Groups
+The Resilient Terrorist: How Criminal Diversification Impacts the Longevity and Durability of Terrorist Groups

 Today, global illicit networks and terrorists are functioning at a high level of interdependence and represent, both singularly and together, a critical international security threat.
 Yet this area of convergence remains understudied, with significant gaps in contemporary literature regarding the impact such relationships have on the longevity and resilience of terrorist groups.
 What causes such a group, founded on an ideological or nationalist bedrock, to shift its strategic considerations to balance priorities like profit and organizational survival with radical political and social change?
 How does such an expansion impact the group’s longevity, durability, and resilience?
 This dissertation seeks to produce a comprehensive understanding of the relationship between transnational crime and terrorist groups, and to offer practical, long term counterterrorism strategies.

 with Phoebe Donolley, in "Small Wars and Insurgencies" (forthcoming, Winter 2018)

 Developing a Methodology for Assessing and Countering Transnational Organized Crime